Local Stories. Global Stage.

 We are passionate about sharing our work and our stage with those who live and work locally.
-Through Donmar Local, we work in our home boroughs of Camden and Westminster to produce work that celebrates the stories and voices of our community, and share programmes which use theatre as a way to encourage discussion and debate.
+We work in our home boroughs of Camden and Westminster to produce work that celebrates the stories and voices of our community, and share programmes which use theatre as a way to encourage discussion and debate.

 As part of the casting process, the Donmar undertook an extensive engagement project with over 1400 young people, including working with school and community groups locally and across London, supported by Royal Central School of Speech & Drama and National Youth Theatre.
 Over half of the company made their professional debuts on the Donmar stage.

 The Trials received its world première at the Düsseldorfer Schauspielhaus in 2021, and was a finalist for the Susan Smith Blackburn Prize.
-The Trials Young Assistants’ Programme is generously supported by the Backstage Trust.
+The Trials Junior Creative Assistants Programme was generously supported by the Backstage Trust.

 As anti-racism movements sweep the globe, young people are pushing for political action, drawing our attention to the racialised power structures embedded within society.
 Change is on the horizon.